 Coastal Wetlands Research Internship

-The FWC’s Fish and Wildlife Research Institute's (FWRI) new Coastal Wetlands Research Program (CWRP) is seeking detail-oriented interns and volunteers to assist with general laboratory duties in its St. Petersburg headquarters.
+The FWC’s Fish and Wildlife Research Institute's (FWRI) Coastal Wetlands Research Program (CWRP) is seeking detail-oriented interns and volunteers to assist with general laboratory duties in its St. Petersburg headquarters.
 College students and recent graduates with an interest in marine science or a related field may apply for this internship opportunity.

 Successful candidates will be task-oriented individuals that have the ability to work independently in a laboratory setting.
 The primary responsibilities of the interns will be assisting with laboratory tasks, including: